- August 26, 2020

 Predictive information governance means no more relying on employees to review and accurately file the hundreds of emails and documents they receive per day, no more inaccurate retention periods applied to regulated records, no more inaccurate and risky search results because of faulty manual tagging, no more inaccurate filings based on individual employee deviations, and no more “5-second rule,” blind records filing.
 The fact is, machine learning-based information governance amounts to the holy grail in the information management industry.

-Archive 360 can provide you with a solution today that enables you to take advantage of the Predictive Information Governance technology.
-To find out more about machine learning-based information management, contact Archive360 for additional information on this exciting technology.
+Archive360 can provide you with a solution today that enables you to take advantage of the Predictive Information Governance technology.
+To find out more about machine learning-based information management, contact Archive360 to discuss the latest updates in this exciting technology.